LSU in London and Edinburgh 2018

-The 2017 LSU in London and Edinburgh program has been designed to expose students to the rich history, politics, literature, music, and culture of London and Edinburgh.
+The 2018 LSU in London and Edinburgh program has exposes students to the rich history, politics, literature, music, and culture of London and Edinburgh.

 The music courses treat the UK's diverse musical culture and traditions from the classical period to the present.
 The English courses explore "The London Stage" from Shakespeare to the West End musical.
 In the Biology courses, students will be introduced to some of the most important scientific discoveries in history.